 *The Maurice Bay historical resource estimate was completed prior to the implementation of National Instrument 43-101.
-Given the extensive exploration work completed by experienced mineral resource companies, and the quality of the historical work completed, the Company believes the historical estimate to be relevant and reliable.
-However, a qualified person has not completed sufficient work to verify and classify the historical estimate as a current mineral resource, and the Company is not treating the historical estimate as a current mineral resource.
+Given the extensive exploration work completed by experienced mineral resource companies, and the quality of the historical work completed, the company believes the historical estimate to be relevant and reliable.
+However, a qualified person has not completed sufficient work to verify and classify the historical estimate as a current mineral resource, and the company is not treating the historical estimate as a current mineral resource.
 It should be noted that mineral resources, which are not mineral reserves, do not have demonstrated economic viability.

 Forum wholly-owns Maurice Point project, located to the east of the Northwest Athabasca JV.

 Mr. Mazur is a geoscientist who has held positions in the international exploration and mining industry for over 35 years as a project geologist, financial analyst and senior executive on uranium, gold, base metals, coal and industrial minerals projects.
-Mr. Mazur worked over a ten year period (1974-1984) as a uranium exploration geologist in Saskatchewan, Nunavut, Yukon, Ontario, Quebec and the Maritime provinces for Pan Ocean Oil Ltd. Currently he is also a Director of Alto Ventures Ltd, Impact Silver Corp. and Midnight Sun Mining Corp.
+Mr. Mazur worked over a 10-year period (1974-1984) as a uranium exploration geologist in Saskatchewan, Nunavut, Yukon, Ontario, Quebec and the Maritime provinces for Pan Ocean Oil Ltd. Currently, he is also a Director of Alto Ventures Ltd, Impact Silver Corp. and Midnight Sun Mining Corp.

 Mr. Mazur graduated with a B.Sc. in Geology from the University of Toronto in 1975 and obtained an MBA from Queen’s University in 1985.

-Ken Wheatley, P.Geo. – VP Exploration
+Ken Wheatley, P.Geo. – VP of Exploration

 Mr. Wheatley joined Forum Uranium as VP, Exploration in 2007.
 Ken is a Professional Geoscientist (P. Geo.) with the Association of Professional Engineers and Geoscientists in Saskatchewan, Alberta and Northwest Territories/Nunavut.
 He has 37 continuous years of uranium exploration experience in Canada, most recently with AREVA Resources Canada Inc., one of the world’s largest uranium exploration and production companies and Uranerz Exploration and Mining Limited.
 Mr. Wheatley has a record of mineral discoveries, including eight uranium deposits, four of which became producing mines in the Athabasca Basin, Saskatchewan.
-Ken also managed the Kiggavik/Sissons project for AREVA, a project that contains a 133 million pound uranium deposit located in the Thelon Basin, Nunavut Territory.
+Ken also managed the Kiggavik/Sissons project for AREVA, a project that contains a 133-million-pound uranium deposit located in the Thelon Basin, Nunavut Territory.

 Dr. Boen Tan, Ph.D. – Chief Geologist

-Dr. Tan is a member of the Association of Professional Engineers and Geoscientists of Saskatchewan, and possesses over thirty-five years of uranium exploration experience.
+Dr. Tan is a member of the Association of Professional Engineers and Geoscientists of Saskatchewan and possesses over thirty-five years of uranium exploration experience.
 Dr. Tan joined Uranerz, a private German company, in 1969 and after a number of years as a field geologist in Germany and Australia, moved to Canada in 1973 as a senior geologist and Project Manager for Uranerz Exploration & Mining Ltd. (UEM), conducting uranium exploration in the Athabasca Basin.

-Dr. Tan was instrumental in the discovery of the Key Lake uranium deposit and the development of the Key Lake Mine which produced approximately 200 million pounds of U3O8 at a grade of 2.5% over a fifteen year mine life from 1983 to 1997.
+Dr. Tan was instrumental in the discovery of the Key Lake uranium deposit and the development of the Key Lake Mine which produced approximately 200 million pounds of U3O8 at a grade of 2.5 percent over a 15-year mine life from 1983 to 1997.
 After the development of the Key Lake Mine, Dr. Tan continued to supervise UEM’s uranium exploration and drilling programs in the Athabasca Basin, including regional exploration in the greater Key Lake area.
 Dr. Tan monitored the exploration and diamond drilling of UEM’s joint ventures with Cameco until 1998.
 For the next seven years, Dr. Tan acted as a consultant to a number of companies and joined Forum as a Chief Geologist in 2005.
 In 2007 he received the 2007 Outstanding Achievement Award from the Association of Professional Engineers and Geoscientists of Saskatchewan.

 Jeannine Webb, CPA, CGA – CFO

-Jeannine Webb has over 25 years of extensive financial experience in the resources industry.
+Jeannine Webb has over 25 years of extensive financial experience in the resource industry.
 Through her company, Venturex Consulting, she has acted as CFO and provided financial management services to junior public resource issuers since 2008, as well as serving as Corporate Secretary and Director for various other companies.
 Until 2007, Webb was a partner of Badger & Co.
 Management Corp., a private company which provided a full range of financial, corporate and geological management services to junior private and public mineral exploration companies.
 During this time, Webb served as CFO and Corporate Secretary for companies under management with Badger & Co., as well as Director for various companies.

 Jacqueline Collins – Corporate Secretary